We were finally allowed out of the building around 15:30 shortly after the news that Euston station had reopened.

 There was no other way across London other than to walk which is what I did.

 Clutching my A to Z I walked past Buckingham Palace and the Mall decked out in Union Jack flags to celebrate the end of WW2.
 Then up through St James and into a strangely quiet Regents Street.

 For those that haven’t been to London Regents Street is one of the main shopping streets and usually exceptionally busy with both people and traffic.
 Today there were no busses, no taxis and only the odd car.

-As I got closer to London the crowds of people walking become greater as they funnelled into the street leading to the station.
+As I got closer to Euston the crowds of people walking become greater as they funnelled into the street leading to the station.

 It was a monumental day in many many ways.